SIT formed to probe Bajrang Dal activist's killing in Jharkhand | Law-Order

 - India

-A 15-member special investigation team (SIT) was formed on Monday to investigate the killing of Bajrang Dal activist at Chakradharpur in Jharkhand's West Singhbhum district, a senior police officer said.
+A 15-member Special Investigation Team (SIT) has been formed to investigate the killing of a Bajrang Dal activist at Chakradharpur in Jharkhand's West Singhbhum district, a senior police officer said.

-The SIT, with Chakradharpur Sub-Divisional Police Officer Kapil Chaudhary as head, will probe the incident and nab the culprits at the earliest, Superintendent of Police Ashutosh Shekhar told PTI.
+The SIT, with Chakradharpur Sub-Divisional Police Officer Kapil Chaudhary as its head, will probe the incident and nab the culprits at the earliest, Superintendent of Police Ashutosh Shekhar told PTI on Monday.

+Several Hindu outfits had on Monday called for a dawn-to-dusk bandh across the district, seeking action against the accused.
+Shops were shut and vehicles largely remained off the roads.

 Asked whether any headway has been made in the case, the SP said the culprits have been identified and raids were on to apprehend them.